odhran-kainos/blog/post/35 - Compact, Streaming Pretty-Printing of Hierarchical Data.md

-The key insight behind this `prettyprint` algorithm is that for this common kind of indentation-based mixed horizontal/vertical layout, you can make layout decisions in a streaming fashion with only a bounded amount of buffering.
+The key insight behind this `prettyprint` algorithm is that for this common kind of indentation-based mixed horizontal/vertical layout, you can make layout decisions in a streaming fashion with only a bounded amount of buffering:

+- When you need buffer *all* of a child's chunks, it is to verify that a child can fit on one line, and thus buffering everything is cheap.

+- When a child's output is very large, we can make that determination after buffering at most one line of chunks, so that is cheap as well.

 This gives the pretty-printer very predictable runtime characteristics, and allows it to be used in a streaming fashion on very large data structures without accumulating a corresponding very-large-string in memory.

 The described `prettyprint` algorithm is currently being used in my Scala [PPrint](http://www.lihaoyi.com/PPrint/) library, though extended in a few